p410n3/knifechoose.nut/README.md

 in your console.
 Then you can:

 * Press INS (or Insert) on your keyboard to scroll through every possible knife
 * Press HOME (or Home) at every roundstart to actually load the script again.
-(It resets every round)
+(It resets every round - game limitation)

-You don't know which Keys I am talking about?
+You don't know which keys I am talking about?
 I mean these, above your arrowkeys:

 ![Keys](http://i.imgur.com/80HBEjD.png)

+Or you can force-set the desired knife using "kc_<knife's name>"(example: kc_daggers) All available knives:
+* flip
+* gut
+* falchion
+* huntsman
+* karambit
+* m9
+* bayonet
+* daggers
+* bowie
+* butterfly
+* default

 ToDo List:
+* Add an option to customize binds
 * Add a little menu(though I have no idea how to implement it yet)

-Some things Phillip added:

-* Removed sv_cheats 1 as it's not needed anymore
-* Removed some not really necessary functions
-* Added a system that allows the Script to be controlled with keys instead of console
-* Auto setup of the script for the first round

 Links: